tms4517/SV-Coding-Practices/prs/slideset/Git_4x45m/032_Practical_Git.md

 You can use whatever alias you like - it's your choice and doesn't affect anybody else.

-- `git remote add bb path/to/BriBucket`
+- `git remote add bb path/to/BitBristol`

-Note that this does nothing to BriBucket yet.
+Note that this does nothing to BitBristol yet.
 When we push our original repo, that's when the network access occurs.

 - `git push bb master`

-Now have a look around BriBucket where you can see that the contents of `objects/` is identical to those in our local copy.
+Now have a look around BitBristol where you can see that the contents of `objects/` is identical to those in our local copy.
 You can add as many remotes as you like, name them however you like, and synchronise them however you like.

 ## Git 9of11
-To see a nice overview, you can use the included GUIs for working with local changes and seeing what your local repo knows about other repos.
+To see a nice overview, you can use the standard GUIs for working with local changes and seeing what your local repo knows about other repos.
 Let's have a quick look now.
+Both `git gui` and `gitk`, implemented in Tcl/Tk, are included in the usual distributions of Git and provide a consistent interface on Linux, BSDs, MacOS, and Windows.

 - `git gui &`
 - `gitk --all &`